Hyperentanglement-enhanced quantum illumination

+We see from \eqref{eqn:qcb1} that the minimum occurs at $s=1/2$.
+Substituting the expression for $Q_{QCB}$ in \eqref{eqn:0} gives an upper bound on the error probability,

-Comparing the bound in the preceding expression with Eq.\eqref{eq:1}, it is evident that hyperentanglement enhanced QI outperforms QI using TMSV by 12dB, a factor of 16 in the exponent.
+Comparing with the quantum Chernoff bound for quantum illumination using entangled photon pairs in the same parameter regime \cite{shapiro2009quantum}, we see a gain of a factor of 16 (i.e. 12dB gain) in the probability error exponent for hyperentangled photon pairs.
 This result can be generalised to hyperentanglement in $f$ degrees of freedom where we obtain a factor of $2^{2f}$ improvement in the exponent, provided each degree assumes only two discrete values.
-This result anticipates the improvement offered by hyperentanglement even in the high noise regime, which is demonstrated by the performance analysis of the proposed receiver structure in the following paragraphs.
-For the high noise and low signal intensity regime, we consider the complete transmitted hyperentangled state as opposed to the biphoton state considered in low noise regime.\\ \textit{Hyperentanglement-enhanced OPA:} The phase-sensitive cross correlations of the hyperentangled state are pivotal to the operation of the hyperentaglement-enhanced OPA.
-The value of one of the phase-sensitive cross correlations can be calculated\,\cite{supplementary} to take the form,
+This result anticipates the improvement offered by hyperentanglement even in the high noise regime, which is demonstrated by the performance analysis of the proposed receiver structure in the following sections.
+For the high noise and low signal intensity regime, we consider the hyperentangled state obtained after \eqref{eq:beam1} and \eqref{eq:beam2} in the generation procedure, as opposed to the biphoton state considered in low noise regime.